In part 1 we looked at the myth of ‘unstoppable code’.

 In other words, no-one can spend their bitcoin, no matter who they are or where they are in the world.
 Bitcoin is no longer functional as money and the blockchain is now effectively frozen in its final state.
 Or, more accurately, the UTXO set is frozen in its final state (new empty blocks will be added indefinitely).

-NB/Update: Don’t get hung up on the empty blocks part.
-Step 3 is actually the more important bit (and the miner incentives it creates).
+NB/Update: Don’t get hung up on the empty blocks here (mining empty blocks isn’t a new idea).
+The strategy in Step 3 is actually the important bit, due to the miner incentives it creates.

-Part 3 (No Can Defend) will cover all of this in detail, as well as all the ways the network can try to counter — things like changing the hashing algorithm (which won’t work, by the way).
-But first let’s game out this scenario to the end.
+Part 3 (No Can Defend) will cover all of this in more detail, along with various ways the network can try to counter which you might’ve heard of — things like changing the hashing algorithm (which won’t work, by the way).
+But first let’s game out this scenario to the end, as is, within the existing rules which are supposedly immutable.

 Step 6: Finish Him